Looking for tips to help your reluctant reader?

 A reluctant reader is simply any child who does not have an interest or a desire to read.

-In my opinion, that does not include kids that are below the 1st-2nd grade level.
+In my opinion, that does not include kids below the 1st-2nd grade level.
 Kids who are not interested in reading at that point – are normal, active, kids.

 If they are refusing reading instruction during that age – leave them alone!
 You can do much more damage than good by forcing early literacy on a child who is not ready.